jruizvar/cnn-model/README.md

 </table>

 ## Learning Curve
 The [loss](python/custom_estimator.py#L45) is defined by the mean squared error between the labels and the model predictions.
 The horizonal axis represents the number of [steps](python/custom_estimator.py#L80).
 One epoch is equivalent to 100 steps.

 The blue (orange) curve corresponds to the validation (training) sample.
-After one epoch the model seems to converge.

 ![](doc/learning_curve.png)

 The evolution of the [RMSE](python/custom_estimator.py#L58) calculated for the validation sample is shown below.

 ![](doc/rmse.png)